Live at the N.E.C.

-Live at The N.E.C. was the second live album by rock band Status Quo which was recorded at the National Exhibition Centre.
+Live at the N.E.C. is the second live album by British rock band Status Quo.
+It was recorded at the National Exhibition Centre in Birmingham on 14 May 1982.
 It had originally been released as part of the 3-LP box set From the Makers of... in 1982.
 In 1984 the recording became available as a separate album.